shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Different from the effect of demand uncertainty, (Fig. 7) showsthat with increasing barter supply uncertainty, both the retailer’s order quantity and profit decrease.
+Different from the effect of  `demand uncertainty `, (Fig. 7) shows that with  `increasing barter supply uncertainty`, both the retailer’s order quantity and profit decrease.
 Compared with the classical newsvendor, barter can still improve the retailer’s profit with higher order quantity.

 However, as shown in (Fig. 8), increment rates of inventory and profit are decreasing, which indicates that barter uncertainty will dampen the profitability of barter.Since withbarter uncertainty, the successful barter quantity can be lower or higher than the barter demand of the retailer.